My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Let's be clear, they were passengers or tourists.
 They were not a crew, and they are not astronauts!
 That's like saying I'm a Pilot if I ride in an airplane.

-I have no time or energy to be mad about this, and I was not surprised.
-I can imagine there is a good reason.
+I have no time or energy to be mad about this; I was not surprised.

-For months, I have dreaded the impending loss of my old friend, a 1930s Ford dump truck out in these woods.
-New Housing is going up.
+For months, I have dreaded the loss of my old friend, a 1930s Ford dump truck, as developers build new housing in these woods.
 Now, I've lost the woods.

-The land inside these signs leads to the construction but isn't owned by the housing developers.
-Perhaps it is a safety thing.
-Maybe another homeless person has pitched a tent.
+The land inside these signs leads to the construction, but isn't owned by the housing developers.
+Perhaps it is about safety, or another homeless person has pitched a tent.

 I have other trails.
 I'll just be sad.

 I have proudly displayed this on the wall of The War Room or my Office for years.
-Now, in my last days, I am taking issue with it.
+Now, in my last days, I have an issue with it.

 In this document, I am called an "Honorary Member of the 505th Parachute Infantry Regiment."

-Honorary: given as an honour, without the person having to have the usual qualifications ~ Oxford DictionaryThe Secretary of the Army was Togo West, who only served in the Army for eight years, mostly as a JAG Captain.
+Honorary: given as an honour, without the person having to have the usual qualifications ~ Oxford.The Secretary of the Army was Togo West, who only served in the Army for eight years, mostly as a JAG Captain.

 COL Newman served as the 505th Commander from June 95 to July 97 - two years.
 I remember him as a good commander and as a Ranger Regiment guy.
 He jumped into Grenada with B-1-75.